-The Ohio State Board of Education has eliminated fees for educator licenses to recognize the contributions of military families.
-The fees for any initial Ohio educator license, permit, or certificate-or for a renewal-will be waived for candidates who are veterans with honorable discharges or current service members of all branches of the United States Armed Forces; the National Guard or Reserve; and the Ohio Military Reserve or Ohio Naval Militia (under the Ohio Adjutant General).
-Spouses of activeduty service members also may receive a license free of charge.
-For more information, visit the Department of Education website.
+The Ohio Department of Education and Workforce has eliminated fees for educator licenses to recognize the contributions of military families.
+The fees for any initial Ohio educator license, permit or certificate - or for a renewal - will be waived for candidates who are veterans with honorable discharges or current service members of all branches of the United States Armed Forces, the National Guard or Reserve, or the Ohio Military Reserve or Ohio Naval Militia (under the Ohio Adjutant General).
+Spouses of active-duty service members also may receive a license free of charge.

 The U.S. Department of Veterans Affairs offers a reimbursement program for educational expenses, which can include the cost of taking the Ohio Assessments for Educators.
+For more information, visit the Department of Education and Workforce website.